Scissor Manohar

-Scissor Manohar is an Indian comedian and actor.
+Scissor Manohar is an Indian comedian and actor who works in Tamil-language films.

 Career

 Manohar began to work as a production assistant working on films such as Puthiya Vaarpugal (1979).
 Manohar earned the name Scissor for his character in Gokulathil Seethai (1996).
 In the film, he introduces himself as 'Scissor Manohar' when Suvalakshmi and Karan are talking.
 He has since became a comedian and has acted in over 240 Tamil language films.
 He played notable roles in the films Vindhai (2015) and Kadikara Manithargal (2018).